ihmccreery/ihmccreery.github.io/_posts/2016-09-12-two-jealous-ghosts.md

 But we will
 Replace our cold clothes with
-Shrouds of darkness:
+Shrouds of darkness.
+We'll
 Slip under the night and
 Slip off our silks, share
-Sense, share
 Time, share
-Space.
+Space, share
+Sense.

 Autumn will pursue us
 Three months through, but we will
-Always outrun her, we
+Always outrun her.
-Always have,
+We always have, right?
-Right?

 It’s my love of the chase that greets me with eagerness, I know we
 Hug tighter and